b4brijesh/b4brijesh/README.md

 ### Hi there 👋

-Looks like you have landed on the GitHub profile of [Brijesh Sahoo](https://www.linkedin.com/in/brijesh-sahoo/).
+Looks like you have landed on my GitHub profile.
+I am Brijesh [pronounced: bree-jaysh], a passionate software developer from India.

-I am a passionate software developer from India with almost 4 years of working experience, 3 of them as an analyst.
-Phew!.
-Feels like I am really old.
-I have somewhat of a non-conventional engineering background and keep trying to self-learn CS fundamentals via whatever medium possible to this day.

 - 🔭 Most of my time is spent building software backends for customers and other teams.

-- 🌱 These days I have started to learn more about UI frameworks like React.
-Still there are a lot of other things I would like to work with given the opportunity.
-Cool things on my bucket list include Flutter, Svelte, Go and Rust.
+- 🌱 These days I am working with Go and the ecosystem around it.
+Cool things to learn on my bucket list include Flutter, Svelte and Rust.

-- 💬 Not your typical first-mover in today's FOMO-world.
-Rather I try to build a strategy and then planning stuff out as much as possible.
-That said I am quite flexible: ask some of my colleagues here and they should vouch.
+- 💬 I try to build a strategy and plan stuff out as much as possible.
+That said I am quite flexible: ask some of my colleagues and they should vouch.

-- ⚡ I am always eager to learn more about how to build and ship elegant and minimalistic products and features that take your breath away.

-- 📫 Besides coding, I enjoy listening to music (synth-wave, soundtracks and retro), podcasts (mostly career and software related, checkout [Changelog](https://changelog.com/) to get a taste), and watching sitcoms.
+- 📫 In my pastime I enjoy listening to music (synth-wave, soundtracks and retro), podcasts and watching sitcoms.

-Feel free to ping me on [Facebook](https://www.facebook.com/bforbrijesh) or [Twitter](https://twitter.com/bforbrijesh) to talk about anything you think we might have in common!.
+Feel free to ping me on [Twitter](https://twitter.com/martiandrover) or [LinkedIn](https://www.linkedin.com/in/brijesh-sahoo/) to talk about anything you think we might have in common!

-**Languages and Tools I am familiar with:** _Javascript, TypeScript, Node.js, Python, Java, Serverless, DynamoDB, and a few others I can't recollect anymore_
+**Things I have become familiar with over the years:** _JavaScript, TypeScript, React.js, Node.js, Python, Flask, FastAPI, Java, SQL, AWS services (too many to list), Spreadsheets (yep, they hold the world together when everything else fails)_